-Whether the decision to paint your facility is the result of aged flaking paint, corrosion, or possibly due to fire, a surface must first be prepped in order for the paint to adhere properly to the surface ensuring a long lasting finish.
+Whether the decision to paint your facility is the result of aged and flaking paint, corrosion, or fire damage, our thorough process will ensure a long-lasting finish.

-The process of industrial painting involves several steps to ensure proper adhesion to the surface.
-All surfaces must first be cleaned of any loose debris, chipped paint, dirt or grime and potential damage and deterioration for proper adhesion of paint.
+All surfaces must first be cleaned of any loose debris, chipped paint, dirt, grime, and potential damage and deterioration for proper adhesion of paint.
 Proper surface preparation is essential to the success and durability of each project.
-The process used to prep the surface is assessed by professionals and can vary based on each individual job.
+The process is assessed by professionals and can vary based on each individual job.

 Depending on the base material, a sealant will need to be sprayed in order to protect the surface.
 Protective coatings offer a decorative appeal but are primarily applied to protect the surface providing a firm bond between the substrate and finish coat.
 This process is extremely important to extend the life of metal equipment and surfaces by protecting it from rust and corrosion.

 With team members, scaffolding, and blasting equipment already onsite and in place, Wickens Dry Ice Blasting can then paint the freshly prepared surface in a timely manner.
 Painting the prepared surface immediately avoids any potential for the newly exposed area to be contaminated ensuring optimal paint adhering.
 The need for additional professionals is also reduced saving your project time and money.